Interact with your chain

 Using a Block Explorer

 A block explorer is a web-app that lets you view and inspect transactions, blocks, contracts and more.
-A free open source block explorer is available for your ZK chain.
+A free open source block explorer is available for your ZKsync chain.

 First, each chain should be initialized: